wyleyr/hankel1867tr/03-I-Exposition.md

 </p>
 <p lang="en">
-To avoid all unclarity of the concepts, which so easily arises from the indeterminateness of application [Benennung], one does well to call such numbers transcendent, purely mental, purely intellectual or
+To avoid all unclarity of the concepts, which so easily arises from the indeterminateness of [application]{.origphrase title="Benennung"},  one does well to call such numbers transcendent, purely mental, purely intellectual or
 <dfn>purely formal</dfn>, in contrast to the
 <dfn>presented</dfn>[\*)](#p.7n1){#p.7n1ref .fnref} numbers which find their
-representation in the theory of actual magnitudes and their combination [Verknüpfung].
+representation in the theory of actual magnitudes and their [combination]{.origphrase title="Verknüpfung"}.
 Those numbers which stand between these two, of which one can give a complete definition, but cannot know in general and in advance whether they can be subjected to an intuitive presentation, one might call 'potential', insofar as they can be presented [zu